-- Choose geometry and material that ensures optimum alignment, stability and durability - Include a minimum of 3 strong fixing points to help preventing excessive vibration and bending during operation.
-Remember to avoid materials that will corrode when mounted onto aluminum - Take into account possible manufacturing tolerances on anchoring points to engine and avoid rough cast surfaces since this can result in considerable belt misalignments that can cause belt slippage, noise and even failure - Include surface treatment to prevent corrosion and improve looks.
-Remember that some surface treatments build a considerable layer on top of the material and this should be accounted for in order to remain inside the specified dimensional tolerance band
+- Choose geometry and material that ensures optimum alignment, stability, and durability - Include a minimum of 3 strong fixing points to help prevent excessive vibration and bending during operation.
+Remember to avoid materials that will corrode when mounted onto aluminium - Consider possible manufacturing tolerances on engine anchoring points and avoid rough cast surfaces since this can result in considerable belt misalignments that can cause belt slippage, noise and even failure - Include surface treatments to prevent corrosion and improve looks.
+Remember that some surface treatments build a considerable layer on top of the material, and this should be accounted for to remain inside the specified dimensional tolerance range